 My significant other is an artist, so I would LOVE for him to create me my very own, one-of-a-kind teapot and teacup-saucer set, lovingly hand-painted just for ME.
 I’m such a big fan of totally unique pieces, not just in my home but also in my closet, makeup, hair, etc. (Don’t ask me how many pairs of custom-painted footwear I own … it’s obsessive.)

 Not only would *I* love a hand-painted tea set as a gift, I also think grandparents would love a gift like this from their grandkids, or mothers from their children, or teachers from their students … you get the idea.
+It’s one of those good, wholesome gifts for tea lovers that the whole family can enjoy.

 Try Googling: “hand-painted tea set” | “paint your own teapot” | “make your own teapot/tea set“ to find similar ideas.